Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Experimental Details

+As discussed earlier in Section~\ref{sec:benchmark}, we consider transductive node classification with train/validation/test splits of $10\% / 10\% / 80\%$ on all four graphs in \texttt{City-Networks}.

+\textbf{Evaluation protocols.} Since our goal is to investigate the presence of long-range dependency, we train each model at num\_layers=[2, 4, 8, 16] while fixing hidden\_size=128, and then check if the model's performance will positively correlate with num\_layers.
+All cases are repeated 5 times, and we present their means and standard deviations.
+In the ablation studies below, we also investigate different choices of hidden\_size in [16, 32, 64, 128] following this strategy, which \textit{not only acts as hyperparameter tuning, but also shows the robustness of our conclusion to different choices of model hyperparameters}.

-The hyperparameters used for training are summarized in Table~\ref{tab:hyperparameters}.
-In particular, we run each model for $20k$ epochs with a learning rate of $10^{-3}$ for sufficient training, during which we record the validation accuracy every $100$ epochs and save the model at the best validation epoch for final testing.
-All the scenarios are repeated 5 times and we report their means and standard deviations.
+\paragraph{Hyperparameters} We run each model for $30k$ maximum epochs using AdamW~\citep{loshchilov2018decoupled} optimizer for sufficient training, during which we record the validation accuracy every $100$ epochs and save the model at the best validation epoch for final testing.
+Meanwhile, we closely follow the latest GNN tuning technique from \citet{luo2024classic}, and our hyperparameter search space is summarized in Table~\ref{tab:hyperparameters}.
+Note that for GTs, we do not apply positional encoding due to its impractical computation on our large graphs (which is one of the challenges of applying GTs on large graphs), and use GCN as their internal MPNNs.